browserengineering/book/book/graphics.md

 Faster Rendering
 ================

-Scrolling works, but it's probably not as fast as you'd like.[^slow-scroll] Why?
-It turns out drawing text on the screen takes a while, so we need to make sure to do it only when necessary.
+But this scrolling is pretty slow.[^slow-scroll] Why?
+It turns out that loading information about the shape of a character, inside `create_text`, takes a while.
+To speed up scrolling we need to make sure to do it only when necessary.

 [^slow-scroll]: How fast exactly seems to depend a lot on your
     operating system and default font.

-In reality, browsers incorporate a lot of quite tricky optimizations to this process, but for this toy browser let's limit ourselves to a single simple improvement: don't waste time drawing off-screen characters.
-On a long page—the kind you might be scrolling—most characters are outside the viewing window, and we can skip drawing them in `render`:
+Real browsers incorporate a lot of quite tricky optimizations to this process, but for this toy browser let's limit ourselves to a simple
+improvement: on a long page most characters are outside the viewing window, and we can skip drawing them in `render`:

 ``` {.python}
 for x, y, c in self.display_list: